SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 1. What are the relationships between SAP Cloud Platform subaccounts, Cloud Foundry organizations and spaces?

-1. What other IDEs might you have been able to use for this exercise?
+1. While you've set up the SAP Web IDE, what other options might you have for this CodeJam?